jozefg/drafts/modules.md

 I was having lunch with a couple of Haskell programmers the other day and the subject of the ML family came up.
-I've been writing a lot of ML lately and mentioned that I thought SML was well worth learning for the average Haskeller.
+I've been writing a lot of ML lately and mentioned that I thought *ML was well worth learning for the average Haskeller.
 When pressed why the best answer I could come up with was "Well.. clean language, Oh!
-And an awesome module system" which wasn't my most compelling response.
+And an awesome module system" which wasn't my exactly most compelling response.

-I'd like to outline a bit of SML module system here to help substantiate why looking at SML is a Good Thing.
+I'd like to outline a bit of SML module system here to help substantiate why looking at an ML is A Good Thing.
 All the code here should be translatable to OCaml if that's more your taste.

 ## Concepts